Shady hike through plentiful rhododendron, a cedar swamp, and past Lake Lookout and Wawayanda Lake.

 The park entrance on the left, about 19 miles since getting on 511.
 Drive past the visitor center lot (fee gate in season) and follow the park road for a bit.

 Turn left at the sign for Wawayanda Lake.
-Drive through the first parking lot for the beach, and continue to the boat launch lot.
-Roughly 1.5-1.75 hours from central Jersey.
+Drive through the first parking lot (for the beach), and continue to the boat launch lot.

 Wawayanda charges an entrance fee Memorial – Labor day; which is covered by the NJ State Park Pass.

-Composting toilets are by the Furnace, near the junction of Laurel Pond and Double Pond trails.
-(Wawayanda has no shortage of restrooms!).
+Composting toilets are by the Furnace which is near the junction of Laurel Pond and Double Pond trails.

-Overview: Unmarked along the lake towards the furnace – Double Pond (YELLOW) – Cedar Swamp (BLUE) – Banker (GREEN) – Cherry Ridge Road (WHITE zig-zag on BLACK) – Old Coal (RED) – Lookout (WHITE) – Cherry Ridge Road (WHITE zig-zag on BLACK) – Laurel Pond (YELLOW) – Sitting Bear (ORANGE) – Wingdam (BLUE) – Unmarked along the lake back to the parking lot
+Overview: Lake Loop (ORANGE) – Double Pond (YELLOW) – Cedar Swamp (BLUE) – Banker (GREEN) – Cherry Ridge Road (WHITE zig-zag on BLACK) – Old Coal (RED) – Lookout (WHITE) – Cherry Ridge Road (WHITE zig-zag on BLACK) – Laurel Pond (YELLOW) – Lake Connector (YEL-ORG) – Wingdam (BLUE) – Lake Loop (ORANGE)

 Note: Trail names are on the markers, in addition to the color.